 and the treble transition frequency is

 These two equations represent two constraints, and since there are many more parts values than constraints it appears we have a lot of freedom of choice.
 There are other factors to consider, however.
-The overall circuit impedance needs to be high enough not to bog down the driving circuit and low enough not to be bogged down by the stage it drives.
+The overall circuit impedance needs to be high enough not to load down the driving circuit and low enough not to be loaded down by the stage it drives.
 We'll therefore keep the CP103's R1 value at 100k.
 Out of convenience, we'll also retain the CP103 tone control values of RB = 1MΩ and RT = 250kΩ.

 Another consideration is the midrange-treble transition frequency: